 The market for longboards is a dense jungle with dozens, even hundreds of products available.
-There are big boards, small boards, cheap boards, expensive boards, symmetricals, pintails, drop throughs, topmounts, micro drops, cruisers, carvers, freeriders, freestyle boards, dancers, push boards …
+There are big boards, small boards, cheap boards, pricey boards, symmetricals, pintails, drop-throughs, drop decks, topmounts, cruisers, carvers, freeride boards, freestyle boards, dancers …

-The truth is, no matter what people on websites say, there is no such thing as “the BEST longboard for beginners”.
+Here’s the truth: there is no such thing as a BEST longboard for beginners.
 You can pretty much start on ANY longboard.
-Which one you pick is largely a matter of personal preference.
+Which you choose is largely a matter of personal goals and preference.

-As a beginner longboarder, you want to get a board for commuting and cruising around for fun and fitness.
-Now this type of riding involves a broad range of scenarios, with a just as wide range of longboard choices.
+As a newbie, you want to get a board for commuting and cruising around for fun and fitness.
+This type of riding involves a broad range of scenarios, with just as wide a range of longboard choices.
 Let’s try to narrow it down a bit based on your primary focus.

 That’s why veterans often advise beginners against choosing a “pure” cruising board to start with, because they’ll outgrow the board fast and feel hindered if they decide to get into more advanced stuff.

-Suppose your primary goal is to ride to work or school some miles away, through open roads and sidewalks.
-For this you’ll want a larger board that rides low for stability and ease of push (less distance to the ground).
+Suppose your primary goal is to ride to work or school a few miles away, on open roads and sidewalks.
+For this, you’ll want a larger board that rides low for stability and ease of push (less distance to the ground).
 This you’ll find in a drop-through board.
 You’ll also want some deck flex for comfort, and big soft wheels for shock absorption.

-Get the awesome 34″ landyachtz Ripple Ridge (Amazon link) topmount for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.
+Check out the Landyachtz Dinghy (see my full review) for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.

-Or, if you expect your ride to be quieter, less crowded and slalomy, you can get the larger but more pushable 36″ Maple Drop Hammer Cardinal (Amazon) drop-through city cruiser.
+Or, if you expect your ride to be quieter, uncrowded and less slalomy, you can get a larger but more pushable beginner longboard such as the Arbor Dropcruiser drop-through city cruiser – see my full review.